gravitational/teleport/rfd/0149-headless-kube.md

 We will not change any part of the headless login itself, only integrate the existing flow into the `tsh proxy kube` command as an option.
 Certificates for accessing Kubernetes clusters in Teleport will be limited by `max_session_ttl`, which is the same behavior when using the regular `tsh proxy kube`.

-Keeping everything in memory and reexecing into a new shell provides a secure and convenient workflow for the user - once the process for the headless kube proxy terminates, everything is automatically cleaned up; there are no residual security-sensitive files left on disk.
+Keeping everything in memory
+and reexecing into a new shell provides a secure and convenient workflow for the user - once the process for the headless kube proxy terminates, everything is automatically cleaned up; there are no residual security-sensitive files left on disk.
-It also protects the kube proxy from being accessed by other users logged in to the same machine, since they can't access the kubeconfig, required for successful kubectl work.
+It also protects the kube proxy from being accessed by other unprivileged users logged in to the same machine, since they can't access the kubeconfig - file location for the kubeconfig `/proce/self/fd/3` can only be read by the owner user, so if another user will try to point `kubectl` to it, this wouldn't work.
+Clients logged in as the same Linux user on this machine will be able to read each other's kubeconfig though, therefore if an organization is using a shared remote machine for multiple users, they should make sure every person has their own dedicated Linux user login.

 Starting a new proxy or continuing access beyond the `max_session_ttl` time requires a new full headless login procedure.
 Furthermore, security can be increased by using the IP pinning feature, which would make the certificates usable only from the remote machine's IP.